-I was recently lucky enough to purchase the original artwork for the illustration of the CJ-3B front grille, as found in the Willys Motors Parts List.
+I was recently lucky enough to purchase the original artwork for the illustration of the CJ-3B front grille, as found in the 1962 Willys Motors Parts List (150K JPEG).
 The actual size of the ink drawing (it's not a photo) is approximately 12 inches square, and it's dated 5 May 1953.
 It's a very detailed rendering of the only Jeep grille to have the Willys name stamped on it.

 This illustration must be one of the ultimate pieces of CJ-3B literature (suitable for framing!) but it also reveals an interesting detail which I hadn't noticed in my 1956 edition of the Parts List.

 The number labels pointing toward the attachment hardware were also changed slightly; the artist noted "This illus. revised on parking light holes, also on arrows and numbers to be used for CJ-3B, CJ-5 & 6 Parts List 1958-59."

 At first I thought that the original placement of the holes was also perhaps a drawing error, because all the CJ-3Bs I've seen have screws above and below the parking lights.
 Then I realized that the parking light sockets were changed.
 According to the 1962 Parts List, page 70 (140K JPEG) the change occurred at serial number 57348-44200, which was in the middle of the 1958 model year.

 Later grilles like mine from 1959 and Brett Chitwood's seen here from 1964 (when Kaiser Jeep had finally used up all the grilles with the Willys name) were set up for lamp sockets whose mounting screws were directly under the exterior mounting screws for the chrome bezels.
 See the rear of the grille (50K JPEG) on my '59, showing the vertical arrangement of the mounting screws.
 See photos of the early and late glass lenses and bezels in DJ-3A Front Grille on CJ3B.info.